MaximilianParis/Competetive-Programming/README.md

 the filename.
 I have the following general pattern for my file names:
 Platform Name-Round-Problem Name-(Problem Tags), you could try to google these.
 Sometimes there will also be a brute force solution and a random test data generator.
 I hope you find these files helpful.
-Won't be as active in here since the next semester just started.

 Max